 Here are five qualities that an IT technician should have.
 These are the traits you should look for in new candidates:

-Is your team working from home, perhaps hybrid or are working from the office?
-The support tech at your company will be largely unsupervised and in control of their own schedule.
+Whether you are hybrid or working from the office, the support tech at your company will be largely unsupervised and in control of their own schedule.
 Flexibility comes with the job.
 Often, computer problems occur after hours, in the middle of the night, and on weekends.
 A support tech will often be a loner, working on projects alone.

 Your technical team member must be self-disciplined and be able to prioritize tasks in order to meet deadlines, deliver solutions by the promised date, and stick to a task until it’s finished.
 If you find a self-disciplined IT technician, you’ll have a dependable and reliable employee working for you.